Troubleshoot Issues with Bridge

 Using macOS or Linux

-Bridge is not supported on macOS or the Linux operating system.
-To use Bridge, you must use a Windows machine.
+Bridge is not supported on macOS (operating system).
+To use Bridge, you must use a Windows or Linux computer.
 For more information about other system requirements, see Connectivity with Bridge.

 Local admin on the machine